oxygen-updater/build-props/README.md

 Some of these files were originally part of the [Android app repo](https://github.com/oxygen-updater/oxygen-updater) (and probably still are).
 We've separated them into their own repository, as it's easier to add/remove files if they're decoupled from the app's code.

 # File naming schemes
 File names are usually taken from the `ro.rom.version` field, stripping out "HydrogenOS", "OxygenOS", or variants of the OS name.
+For Nord 2 5G, `ro.build.display.id` is used.
 The extension can either be `.prop` (for a `build.prop` or `oem_build.prop` file), or `.getprop` (for a `getprop` output), depending on what the file is.

 # Directory structure